Understanding How Chords In A Major Key Are Made (+ Chords In Major Keys Chart)

 What 'The Ultimate Major Key Chord Chart' shows you:

-• The *chord scale degree names assigned to each chord; tonic is the first chord, dominant the 5th, and the leading tone is the name of the chord build from the 7th scale degree for example.
+- The *chord scale degree names are assigned to each chord; tonic is the first chord, dominant the 5th, and the leading tone is the name of the chord built from the 7th scale degree, for example.

-• The order of tones (whole steps) and semitones (half steps) that create a major scale (T-T-S-T-T-T-S).
+- The order of tones (whole steps) and semitones (half steps) create a major scale (T-T-S-T-T-T-S).

 Use the chords in a major key chart to help you:

-• Learn your favourite songs fast - when you know what chords fit together in a key, figuring out the next chord in a song becomes easy.
+- Learn your favourite songs fast – figuring out the next chord in a song becomes easy when you know what chords fit together in a key.

-• Write your own music - knowing how to build chord progressions will help you create your own musical arrangements
+- Writing your own music – knowing how to build chord progressions will help you create your musical arrangements.